graphql/graphiql/.changeset/eighty-maps-change.md

 to address this, we debounce the new `onSchemaChange` event by 400ms

-note that `schemaCacheTTL` can only be set in the extension settings or in the config file
+note that `schemaCacheTTL` can only be set in extension settings or graphql config at the top level - it will be ignored if configured per-project in the graphql config

 **Code Improvements**